-The standard test doctors use to diagnose AFib is an EKG, or electrocardiogram.1 This test uses painless electrodes placed on your chest that detect the electric currents that your heart uses to generate the rhythmic muscular contractions that pump blood through its chambers and out to your body.
-An EKG machine can record both the rhythm of your heart and the strength of each chamber’s contractions and timing of electrical signals as they pass through each part of your heart.
+The standard test doctors use to diagnose AFib is an EKG, or electrocardiogram.
+This test uses painless electrodes placed on your chest that detect the electric currents that your heart uses to generate the rhythmic muscular contractions that pump blood through its chambers and out to your body.

 If AFib isn’t detected during an EKG, which generally lasts only a few minutes, you may need to wear a portable EKG monitor to get an accurate evaluation of your heart function over several days, weeks or months.
 There are two types of portable EKG devices: Holter monitors, which are used in instances where symptoms generally occur on a daily basis, and event monitors, which are used when symptoms are less frequent or predictable.